 To sharpen a Kubota mower blade, a thin layer of metal is removed from the blade edge.
 When more metal is removed from one end of the blade than the other, the blade is unbalanced.
 Find out more about sharpening and balancing your blades here.

 Inspect the spindle shaft to ensure there aren’t any foreign materials wrapped around it.
-The spindle shaft, also known as blade shaft, is the round rod shaped part where you attach the mower blade.
+The spindle shaft, also known as the blade shaft, is the round rod-shaped part where you attach the mower blade.

 If you do find material wrapped around the shaft, remove it and then proceed with steps from the next section to check for damage to the spindle or spindle bearing.

 A spindle can become bent and a bearing can become damaged when the blade impacts a hard stationary object.
 A bearing can also fail over time.
 When either of these items is damaged, they must be replaced.